PhD Scholarships Program

 7. Prevention research including investigating risk factors and possible causes of blood cancers.

-The PhD scholarship program offers applicants – early career scientists and haematologists – a three-year scholarship with annual funding of $40,000 (a total of $120,000 per scholarship).
+The PhD scholarship program offers applicants – early career scientists, nurses and haematologists – a three-year scholarship with annual funding of $40,000 (a total of $120,000 per scholarship).

 Three PhD scholarships will be granted in the first and second year of this program (2018 & 2019) and two scholarships in the third year (2020).